telerik/kendo-ui-core/docs/controls/data-management/spreadsheet/custom-functions.md

     console.log(runtime.packTime(13, 35, 0, 0)); // hours, minutes, seconds, ms
     console.log(runtime.dateToSerial(new Date()))

-Note that the serial date representation does not carry any timezone information, so the functions involving `Date` objects (`serialToDate` and `dateToSerial`) will use the local components, not UTC.
-Excel seems to do the same.
+Note that the serial date representation does not carry any timezone information, so the functions involving `Date` objects (`serialToDate` and `dateToSerial`) use the local components and not UTC&mdash;as Excel does.

 ## References

 As mentioned earlier, certain type specifiers allow you to get a reference in your function rather than the resolved value.
-It is important to note that when you do so, you cannot rely on the values in those cells to be calculated, so if your function might need the values as well, you have to compute them.
-Since the function that does that is asynchronous, your primitive must be defined in asynchronous style as well.
+Note that when you do so, you cannot rely on the values in those cells to be calculated.
+As a result, if your function might need the values as well, you have to compute them.
+Because the function which does this is asynchronous, your primitive has to be defined in an asynchronous style as well.

 ###### Example